Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Numerical experiments

-Our goal is to compare solutions and running times of the ADMM algorithms to state-of-the-art general-purpose convex-optimization solvers.
-For this comparison, besides running the ADMM algorithms with the stopping criteria described in \S\ref{subsec:stoppcri} and \S\ref{subsec:stopcrit21}, where the residual tolerances are updated through the iterations, we also run them with a fixed tolerance $\epsilon$ for the Frobenius norms of the primal and dual residuals.
-With this fixed tolerance we have a more fair comparison with the solvers.
+Our first goal is to compare solutions and running times of the ADMM algorithms to state-of-the-art general-purpose convex-optimization solvers.
+For this comparison, in addition to running the ADMM algorithms with the stopping criteria described in \S\ref{subsec:admm1} and \S\ref{subsec:ADMM21}, where the residual tolerances depend not only on the parameters $\epsilon^{\mbox{ abs}}$ and $\epsilon^{\mbox{ rel}}$, but also on the values of the variables that are dynamically updated throughout the iterations (see (\ref{sc1r}--\ref{sc1s}), (\ref{sc2r}--\ref{sc2s})), we also run the ADMM algorithms with a fixed tolerance $\epsilon$ for the Frobenius norms of the primal and dual residuals.
+With this fixed tolerance, we have a more fair comparison with the solvers that also work with a fixed tolerance.
+In the following, we refer to this second version of ADMM$_1$ and ADMM$_{2,1}$ with a fixed tolerance $\epsilon$, respectively, by ADMM$_1^\epsilon$ and ADMM$_{2,1}^\epsilon$\,.

+Our second goal is to compare the solutions and running times of ADMM$_1$ (and ADMM$_1^\epsilon$) to ADMM$_{2,1}$ (and ADMM$_{2,1}^\epsilon$).
+With these comparisons, we verify whether the different norms used to induce sparsity and row sparsity are effective and how much we actually lose in sparsity and gain in row sparsity when applying ADMM$_{2,1}$ compared to ADMM$_1$\,.